inex/ixp-manager-docs-md/docs/install/security/securing-admin.md

     # This clause is the new element that restricts access to /admin
     <Location "/admin/">
+        # Use a custom error page so as not to confuse legitimate users
+        ErrorDocument 403 /403-admin.html

         <RequireAny>
             Require ip 127.0.0.1/8
             Require ip 192.0.2.0/28